Crystal Palace to Forest Hill walk

-- At the T-junction turn left to go along the A205 (Dulwich Common), passing the playing fields of Dulwich College on your right.
+To continue the walk, go out through the car park and turn right onto Gallery Road.
+At the T-junction turn left to go along the A205 (Dulwich Common), with the New College buildings and playing fields of Dulwich College off to your right.

 The wood is privately owned but the Dulwich Estate allows public access.

 Continue downhill in the same direction between blocks of flats, eventually on a path between fences leading out to the A205 (London Road).

-- Cross the main road at the traffic lights and go into Horniman Gardens.
+Cross the main road at the traffic lights and go into Horniman Gardens.

 Frederick John Horniman was an avid Victorian collector who opened his house to the public “to bring the world to Forest Hill”.
 He later commissioned a more suitable building for his collections from the architect Charles Harrison Townsend.
 He donated these grounds to the public and the new museum was formally opened in 1901.

 » Last updated: August 31, 2020